 A multiplexer has

-1. Data inputs: The data inputs are used to input the binary logic levels or data, to be switched to the output of multiplexer.
-A multiplexer has several data inputs, but only one data input can be switched to the output at any one time.
+1. Data inputs: The binary logic levels or data are entered through the data inputs and switched to the multiplexer's output.
+Multiple data inputs can be switched to the output at once using a multiplexer, but only one data input can be switched at a time.

-2. Select inputs: The select inputs are the address input for the multiplexer.
-The address on the select inputs determines which data input is switched to the output.
-Each data input requires its own address, which is unique binary combination that is specified on select inputs
+2. Select inputs: The multiplexer's address inputs are the select inputs.
+Data input is switched to the output is determined by the address on the select inputs.
+Each data input needs its own address, which is a distinct binary combination supplied on some inputs.

 3. Output: The multiplexer is programmed through the select inputs to establish a connection between output and addressed data input.